top of page

 A piano appraisal results in written appraisal documents for a piano, which state the monetary value of the instrument.
 This service is typically requested for one of the following reasons:

-The customer would like to know the monetary value of the piano, usually for the purpose of resale
+The customer would like to know the monetary value of the piano for the purpose of resale

 Insurance